-Young skaters hang out outside the new Addis skate park.
+Ethiopia Skate – Young skaters hang out inside the new Addis skate park.
 The local community in Addis Ababa learned from and worked alongside a team of over 60 volunteers from over 20 countries to build the park.

-Yared Aya was born in Washington D.C. and moved to Ethiopia with his family in 2013.
-He grew up skateboarding and brought his passion back to his homeland.
+Ethiopia Skate – Yared Aya was born in Washington D.C. to Ethiopian parents and grew up skateboarding.
+When his family moved back to Ethiopia in 2013, he was keen to continue skating.
 "Africa has really grown and developed and I want to see it change even more in the future.
 I want more kids to be involved in skate," he says.